A Guide to Minimum Wages in China in 2020

 From there, identifying industry-specific wage levels, availability of talent, and access to regional incentives offer a more nuanced view of ultimate labor costs within a given region.

-(The latest version of this article was published on January 2, 2020.
-The article was originally published in November 2018 and previous updates were made in December 2018 and between April and October, 2019.)
+(The latest version of this article was published April 29, 2020.
+The article was originally published in November, 2018.)